 Note: This help file refers to a 20:1 attenuator.
 If you are using a 10:1 attenuator please adjust the Probe settings for the relevant channel.
 These settings can be found under the Channel Options button, then: Probe > 10:1 Attenuator.

-Single Point Injector (SPI) is also sometimes refereed to as Throttle Body Injection (TBI).
+Single Point Injector (SPI) is also sometimes referred to as Throttle Body Injection (TBI).

 A single injector is used (on larger engines two injectors can be used) in what may have the outward appearance of a carburettor housing.

 The resultant waveform from the SPI system will show an initial injection period followed by multi-pulsing of the injector in the remainder of the trace.
 This section of the waveform is called the supplementary duration and is the only part of the injection trace to expand.